 This also contributes to significant risks to the consumer.
 When drugs are cut with other substances, they can cause changes to the impact of the drugs on the person ingesting them.
 Unexpected reactions, overdoses, and even death can occur.

 Polysubstance use is a significant predictive risk factor in overdose deaths.
 Mixing drugs increases the risk to the user and may cause the person to accidentally overestimate their tolerance to a certain substance.

 The illicit drug market is always changing.
-Laws adjust to address new problems, and black market forces simultaneously adjust to meet new demands and pressures.
+Laws adjust to address new problems and force the black market to simultaneously adjust to meet new demands and pressures.

 The National Institute on Drug Abuse has identified that there are several concerning trends in the illicit drug market that can put consumers at risk.
 A few trends are listed below.

 Fentanyl Is Used as a Cutting Agent in Opioids.

 The use of fentanyl to lace heroin and other drugs is a serious problem.
 Fentanyl is a short-acting opiate and incredibly potent.
 It can lead to a fatal overdose in much smaller amounts than other opioids.
 Initially created as a prescription painkiller, it has contributed to exploding overdose rates among people addicted to opioids.

 Known as K2 or Spice, synthetic cannabinoids are not ordinary marijuana products; they are human-made chemicals that are sprayed onto plant material.
 They are marketed as incense products but used as a marijuana substitute.
 Recent reports by the U.S. Food and Drug Administration (FDA) warn of the illnesses and deaths that result from the use of brodifacoum, an ingredient in rat poison, which is being used in synthetic cannabinoid products.